Community Mennonite Church

 Parents and Other Congregants: Child abuse awareness education will be offered at least once each year for parents and other congregants and will include information about the spiritual, as well as psychological and physical, impacts of abuse.
 The education session will be at least 1 hour long and may be provided in various formats such as an adult education class, a whole-congregation meeting, a workshop, etc.

-Children and Youth: Christian education curriculums on healthy physical, emotional, and sexual boundaries, including sexual abuse prevention, shall be offered at least once every two years.
+Children and Youth: Christian education curriculums on healthy physical, emotional, and sexual boundaries, including sexual abuse prevention, shall be offered periodically.
 The purpose is to provide our children and youth with the opportunity to receive age-appropriate information in a faith-based context to help them to recognize inappropriate conduct on the part of an adult or older child, and to empower them to say "no" and tell a safe adult at church, home, or school.

-Supervisors to Sexual Offenders: Should the church decide to welcome a known sexual offender into fellowship in accordance with the guidelines established in this policy in Section 6, a group of supervisors will receive at least 3 hours of training.
+Supervisors to Sexual Offenders: Should the church decide to welcome a known sexual offender into fellowship in accordance with the guidelines established in this policy in Section 6, a group of supervisors will receive supervisor training through The Collins Center or another professional agency.
 If the offender is currently on probation or parole, approval of the organization providing the training and the curriculum may be required by the probation and parole office.
 The training will include the following items: